 - Communication: In order to achieve the goals we’ve made for ourselves next year, we need to communicate with our team and our employees.
-A few flyers and a hastily written email is not a great communication strategy.
+Sending a few flyers and a hastily written email is not a great communication strategy.

 Find Out How Employees Feel

 Nearly every HR professional dreads open enrollment season.
 It’s exhausting and often the HR department is shouldering most of the burden.
 But your employees don’t love this time of year either.
 Or maybe they do...you’ll never find out unless you ask.
 There are several free or inexpensive survey tools out there to help you figure it out.
 The University of Miami has a great template you can start with.
 Many company intranets have a polling feature built right in.
 Use one of these tools to find out if they understand the benefits being offered at your organization, if they understood the open enrollment period/rules/parameters, and whether or not your lunch-and-learn on the subject was helpful or not.
 Whatever you ask, make it a scaled answer with room for comments rather than a yes or no question.

 Track How Benefits Are Used

 Do you know which plans are a hit and which benefits should bite the dust?
 You won’t know unless you check the YOY enrollment information, which is crucial to do when it’s fresh in everyone’s mind (including your CFO) so you can alter your benefits package to something your employees will appreciate even more.
 This can also show you how you can do a little better with your communication or seminars about open enrollment or which tactics you should double down on!

 Have you taken the time to update your #openenrollment materials?
 Here’s why it’s important: